+Notes:

-Notes: The City may fund any annual deficits with advances from the General Fund.
-Advances will be repaid with interest according to policies set by the City.
+The City may fund any annual deficits with advances from its General Fund.
+Any advances will be repaid according to policies set by the City.

-Annexed Property
+SECTION 10: Annexed Property

 A tax incremental district cannot include annexed territory unless at least three years have elapsed since the annexation, or certain other requirements are met.
 None of the property within the proposed District boundary was annexed during the past three years.